JanDotNet/ThinkSharp.ObjectStorage/README.md

 # ThinkSharp.ObjectStorage
-ObjectStorage is a small extendable library with fluent API  creating storages for .net object.
+ObjectStorage is a small extendable library with fluent API for creating storages for .net object.

 Usage: